 If you don't have the required GCSE qualifications, you can complete our Alternative Entry Scheme.
 As part of this, you may be asked to take tests in English and Mathematics.
 Contact the Admissions Tutor for more information: email@example.com

 Professional qualifications programmes

-If you’re interested in some of our other professional qualification degrees, such as Adult Nursing, Child Nursing or Mental Health Nursing, you will need to have passed five GCSEs at grade 4/C or above including Mathematics, English and two science subject.
+If you’re interested in some of our other professional qualification degrees, such as Adult Nursing or Mental Health Nursing, you will need to have passed five GCSEs at grade C/4 or above including Mathematics, English and two Science subjects.

 How to apply

 Apply to this course through UCAS.
 The institution code for the University of Leeds is L23.
 Check the deadline for applications on the UCAS website.

 15 January 2021 is the deadline for applications to be completed and sent for this course via UCAS.
 If the programme still has places available you can apply after this date up to 30 June 2021.

 If you’re currently taking a course at a school or college, your institution should have UCAS forms.
 These are also available online at the UCAS website.